McEazy2700/Geology-Stuff/300level/second-semester/Chm-323-test-study.md

 to get the specific composition of a molecule

 ## NMR Spectroscopy
-NMR means Nuclear Magnetic Resonance
+NMR means Nuclear Magnetic Resonance.
+It is used to:
+* Determine the structure of molecules
+Analyze the purity of chemicals

 ### Principles of NMR
 When a nucleus that possesses a magnetic moment(nuclei with odd mass or odd atomic numbers such as hydrogen $^1$H, or carbon $^{13}$C